 Like the beloved characters in Charlotte’s Web and Babe, real pigs are intelligent and sensitive, each with his or her own unique personality.
 But pigs raised for food in real life are treated far more cruelly than their fictional counterparts in these tales.

-Almost all of the millions of pigs killed for food in the U.S. every year are raised on extremely crowded, filthy factory farms.
-These intelligent social animals are deprived of natural sunlight and the feel of grass beneath their feet, until the day when they are shoved and prodded onto a truck bound for the slaughterhouse.
+Almost all of the millions of pigs killed for food in the U.S. every year are raised on crowded, filthy factory farms before they’re shoved and prodded onto trucks bound for slaughter.

 Most mother pigs in the U.S. spend their entire adult lives confined to cramped metal crates.
-They never feel the affectionate nuzzle of a mate, and they are thwarted in their natural desire to build a cozy, comfortable nest.
-Instead, they are surrounded by cold metal bars and forced to lie on wet, feces-covered floors.
+They never feel the affectionate nuzzle of a mate, and their natural desire to build a cozy, comfortable nest is thwarted.
+Instead, they’re surrounded by cold metal bars and forced to lie on wet, feces-covered floors.

-When they are old enough to give birth, these sows are artificially inseminated and imprisoned for the entire length of their pregnancies in “gestation crates,” cages that are just 2 feet wide and too small for them even to turn around or lie down comfortably.
+When they’re old enough to give birth, female pigs, or sows, are artificially inseminated and imprisoned for their entire pregnancies in “gestation crates,” cages that are just 2 feet wide and too small for them even to turn around or lie down comfortably.
 They often experience health problems, such as ulcers and pressure sores, from lack of movement—and worse.
 One worker describes how a mother pig with a broken pelvis was treated:

-This intensive confinement, loneliness, and deprivation often causes mother pigs to go insane, which is manifested in repetitive behaviors such as neurotically chewing on their cage bars or obsessively pressing on their water bottles.
-After three or four years, their bodies are exhausted (despite the fact that the pigs are still quite young), and they are shipped off to slaughter.
+This intensive confinement, loneliness, and deprivation often causes mother pigs to go insane, which is manifested in abnormal, neurotic behavior, such as incessantly chewing the air, biting cage bars, and pressing on water bottles.
+After three or four years, their bodies are exhausted—even though they are still quite young—and they are shipped off to slaughter.

-The piglets are taken away from their mothers when they are less than a month old.
+On factory farms, piglets are taken away from their mothers when they’re less than a month old.
 In nature, they would stay with their mothers for several months.
-The mothers are impregnated again, and the cycle of forced breeding and imprisonment continues.

-The male piglets have their testicles cut out of their scrotums.
-Both males and females have their tails cut off, many of their teeth clipped in half, their ears are mutilated, and males’ testicles may be cut off—all without any pain relief.
-They are crammed into pens crowded with many other piglets, where they are kept until they are deemed large enough for slaughter.
-The animals are given almost no room to move, because, as one pork-industry journal put it, “[O]vercrowding pigs pays.”
+Piglets’ tails are cut off, their teeth are often clipped in half, their ears are mutilated, and males’ testicles may be cut off—all without any pain relief.
+They’re crammed into pens crowded with many other piglets, where they’re kept until they’re deemed large enough for slaughter.
+They’re given almost no room to move.

-Impeccably clean by nature, pigs on factory farms are forced to live amid their own feces and vomit—and sometimes even amid the corpses of other pigs.
-Extreme crowding, poor ventilation, and filth cause rampant disease.
-By the time they’re sent to slaughter, many pigs on factory farms suffer from lung lesions caused by pneumonia.
-At any given time, more than one-quarter of pigs suffer from mange.
-They are fed antibiotics as a growth promoter, but many pigs still die from infections.
+Clean by nature, pigs on factory farms are forced to live amid their own feces and vomit—and sometimes even amid the corpses of other pigs.
+Extreme crowding, poor ventilation, and filth lead to rampant disease.
+By the time they’re sent to slaughter, many farmed pigs are suffering from lung lesions caused by pneumonia.
+At any given time, more than half of them suffer from mange.
+And although they’re fed antibiotics to promote growth and prevent disease, many still die of viral infections.

-Many farmers simply kill sick animals instead of giving them medicine or veterinary care in order to save money.
+In order to save money, many farmers simply kill sick animals instead of giving them medicine or veterinary care.
 A PETA investigation found that a manager at an Oklahoma farm killed pigs by beating them with metal gate rods, and others were left to die without food or water.
-Unwanted “runts” were killed, as they are on most farms, by “thumping,” or slamming their heads against the floor.
+On most farms, unwanted “runts” are killed by “thumping,” or slamming their heads against the floor.

 You can help put an end to this cruelty.
-Read PETA’s free vegetarian/vegan starter kit online or order a free hard copy and start switching to delicious pork-free foods, such as veggie dogs, mock riblets, and tempeh bacon.
-We’ll send you all the tips and recipes you’ll need to help you make the transition to animal-friendly eating.
+Read PETA’s free vegan starter kit online or order a free hard copy, and start switching to delicious pork-free foods, such as veggie dogs, meat-free riblets, and tempeh bacon.
+We’ll send you all the tips and recipes that you’ll need to help you make the transition to animal-friendly fare.